- Lots of users currently claim that they cannot initialize Direct3D. So, you are not an exception.

 After doing that, the game will be forced to use d3d11.dll and the issue should be resolved.
 Keep in mind that this is a crude workaround, so it won’t work with all games.

-Just like many other issues, initializing Direct3D in Windows 10 problem is probably caused by incompatibility between graphics driver and Windows 10, but just like most of those incompatibility issues, we expect to see them patched soon.
+Just like many other issues, initializing Direct3D in Windows 10 problem is probably caused by incompatibility between a graphics driver, so refer to our below tips.